Gliese 752

 The Gliese 752 system consists of two M-type stars.
 The primary star is the magnitude 9 Gliese (GJ) 752 A. The secondary star is the dim magnitude 17 Gliese (GJ) 752 B, more commonly referred to as VB 10.
 This stellar pair form a binary star system separated by about 74 arc seconds (~434 AU).
 This system is also known for its high proper motion of about 1 arc second a year.
 Component A has one known exoplanet.
+The system is unusually close (less than 4 light years) to the bright star Altair, which, when seen from the system would have an apparent magnitude of around -2.4, as bright as Jupiter is from earth.

 The name and number are from the Catalogue of Nearby Stars, published by German astronomer Wilhelm Gliese in 1969.

-Interior dynamics of the Gliese 752 stars

-Before the Hubble Space Telescope observation of Gliese 752 system, astronomers thought magnetic fields in stars required the same dynamo process that creates magnetic fields on the Sun.
-In the classic solar model heat generated by nuclear fusion reactions at the star's center escapes through a radiative zone just outside the core.
-The heat travels from the radiative core to the star's surface through a convection zone.
-In this region, heat bubbles to the surface by motions similar to boiling in a pot of water.

-Dynamos, which accelerate electrons to create magnetic forces, operate when the interior of a star rotates faster than its surface.
-Recent studies of the Sun indicate its convection zone rotates at nearly the same rate at all depths.
-This means the solar dynamo must operate in the more rapidly rotating radiative core just below the convective zone.